suchipi/mark-applier/README.md

 ### Template Overrides

-You can override the builtin page and style template(s) by using `--templateDir`.
+You can override the builtin page and style template(s) by using `--template-overrides-dir`.
 When creating an HTML document, mark-applier looks for certain specific paths relative to `node_modules`.
-Specifying a `--templateDir` will cause mark-applier to first check your specified dir for a file before checking `node_modules`.
+Specifying a `--template-overrides-dir` will cause mark-applier to first check your specified dir for a file before checking `node_modules`.

 | Path                                      | Purpose                                                               | Included by                          |
 | ----------------------------------------- | --------------------------------------------------------------------- | ------------------------------------ |